cgvalle/docker_freesurfer_VNC/README.md

 ```
 The only difference to the Mac/Linux command is the structure of the path for the persistent volume.
 Windows requires a double slash (`/`) to indicate the directory.
 Additionally, `<user_name>` should be replaced accordingly.

+If everything works fine, you should be able to access it using your browser at `http://127.0.0.1:6080`.